Remote access to GM/CA @ APS beamlines with TeamViewer

 Obviously, TeamViewer™ is most convenient when an

-experimental group is split between remote users and those who travelled to
+experimental group is split between remote users and those who are visiting

 the beamline.
 The beamline person needs to start TeamViewer™ via the